whitneyburton/portfolios/students/1606-back/jasmin-hudacsek/20160805-jasmin-hudacsek-m1.markdown

 ### Playing a Part

-* I actively participated in Student Advisory Board and tried to stress the importance of SAB to my cohort so that they could effectively make use of the resource early on.
+* Actively participated in Student Advisory Board and tried to stress the importance of SAB to my cohort so that they could effectively make use of the resource early on.

 * Attempted to help my cohort tackle effective project management by showing them Trello and task management methodologies.